 Bad billboard design with callouts showing why it fails

-Why Billboard Readability Is a Real-World Problem
+Billboard Readability Is a Real Issue

-Even with strong contrast and improved baseline readability, many billboards still fail because they are designed for screens, not speed.
+Even with strong contrast and improved baseline readability, many billboards fail because they are designed for screens, not speed.
+Drivers do not analyze ads.
+They glance.
+If the message does not register instantly, see ya later, it is gone.

+After twenty years working in advertising, I can share that most billboards fail for predictable and preventable reasons.
 A billboard is a high-speed communication device.
 You have a few seconds to make your message land.
 When an ad ignores how people actually process information at speed, the entire investment goes to waste.

-Vision and Speed Impact on readability
+Vision and Speed Impact Readability

 The Brain Only Processes What’s Quick